-The parents of Year 8 students due to transfer to an Upper School in September 2016 will receive information about applying for a school place.
-Parents must apply to the Local Authority in which they live.
+3.1 The parents of Year 8 students due to transfer to an Upper School in September 2024 will receive information about applying for a school place.

+3.2 Parents must apply to the Local Authority in which they live.
 Parents living in Central Bedfordshire or Bedford Borough can apply using the online application system for the Local Authority in which they live.
 When completed, the form must be returned by the specified date.

-The allocation of places will take place after this deadline and parents will be notified on the national offer day in early March 2017, by their home Local Authority of whether their applications have been successful.
-Parents, who make applications after the official deadline, even if they live in, or move into one of the catchment area will not be entitled to automatic places if this would mean exceeding the Published Admission Number.
+3.3 The allocation of places will take place after this deadline and parents will be notified on the national offer day in early March 2024, by their home Local Authority of whether their applications have been successful.

+3.4 Parents, who make applications after the official deadline, even if they live in, or move into one the catchment area will not be entitled to automatic places if this would mean exceeding the Published Admission Number.

-Whilst admission will normally be into Year 9 or into Year 12, students may be admitted to Year 10 and Year 11 where there are vacancies (i.e. less than 380 on roll in the year group concerned).
+3.5 Whilst admission will normally be into Year 9 or into Year 12, students may be admitted to Year 10 and Year 11 where there are vacancies (i.e. less than 380 on roll in the year group concerned).
 The above criteria will apply in these circumstances.

-Requests for admission into other year groups should be made to the school on the In-Year Application Form.
+3.6 Requests for admission into other year groups should be made to the school on the In-Year Application Form.
 The form is available from the school or the Local Authority and can be downloaded from the Local Authority website.
-The form is available from the school or Local Authority and can also be downloaded from the Local Authority website.